nextcloud/documentation/developer_manual/core/theming.rst

 Theming Nextcloud
 =================
 Themes can be used to customize the look and feel of Nextcloud.
-Themes can relate to the following topics of owncloud:
+Themes can relate to the following topics of Nextcloud:

 * Theming the web-frontend